cyclopcam/cyclops/pkg/videoformat/rf1/readme.md

 our time limit of 1024 seconds.
 Our index size in such a case is 1024 \* 30 \* 8
 = 240 KB.

+## 16-bit Index Count

+Our index file header has a 16-bit value that tells us how many packets are inside.
+Is 16-bits a limitation?
+If we consider that our maximum number of seconds is 1024, and imagine a high framerate of 30 (most systems use 10 fps), then 1024 \* 30 = 30720.
+This is well within the 16-bit limit.

 ## Sizes and File Counts

 Our benchmark for a low res stream is 320 x 240, at 1000 bytes per frame